rmwirt-source/rmwirt-source.github.io/docs/01-Block-Diagram/Block-Diagram.md

 ---
-Individal Block Diagram
+title: Individual Block Diagram
 ---

 ## Overview
-This block diagram shows my design for a speaker system for Team 201: The Irri-gators water system product.
-The Microchip pic18F57Q43 Curiosity Nano Board processes input from the 8-pin connector, which then sends a signal to the op amp for amplification, then to the speaker for sound generation.
-There's a 5 volt 1.5 amp voltage regulator to provide a consistent and stable power source for the components.
-Also included is a button and LED for testing purposes.
-Overall, this diagram shows how the system works, how it's tested, and how it's designed to integrate into the rest of my teams systems.
+This block diagram represents my Audio and Alert subsystem for Team 201: The Irri-Gators Garden Buddy project.
+The Microchip PIC18F57Q43 Curiosity Nano receives sensor signals from the 8-pin ribbon connector and processes them to determine when audio alerts should be generated.
+The microcontroller outputs a PWM signal that feeds a complementary transistor driver stage (2N3904 + 2N3906), which provides the necessary current to drive an 8 Ω speaker.
+A regulated +5 V supply powers the entire subsystem, and an LM7805 footprint is included on the PCB for compatibility with unregulated inputs, though it is bypassed when using a regulated 5 V adapter.

+The subsystem also includes a local LED indicator and a pushbutton for testing and debugging without requiring connection to the main hub.
+This diagram shows how signals flow through the system, how the power architecture supports the components, and how the subsystem integrates with the overall Garden Buddy design.

 ## Block Diagram

 ![BlockDiagram](BlockDiagramRW.png)
 <br><br>

-You can find a downloadable PDF of the block diagram [here](https://raw.githubusercontent.com/rmwirt-source/rmwirt-source.github.io/main/docs/01-Block-Diagram/BlockDiagramRW.pdf).
+A downloadable PDF of the block diagram is available [here](https://raw.githubusercontent.com/rmwirt-source/rmwirt-source.github.io/main/docs/01-Block-Diagram/BlockDiagramRW.pdf).